MatthewCorney/GeneticPromptOpt/README.md

 - GeneticPromptLab

 ### Tasks
-- add logging
-- compare with other methods
-- expand mutations
+- Expand mutations
-- run comparisons with GeneticPromptLab and EvoPrompt
+- Run comparisons with GeneticPromptLab and EvoPrompt
 - Add way to add demonstrations or examples
 - Add chain of thought